wujunwei/gosolist/README.md

 # gosolist
-A sorted list data struct of go which can be insert update delete at O(n) .
-Inspired by python's sortedcontainers
+Inspired by python's sortedcontainers.
+A sorted list data struct of go which can be insert update delete search in O(log(n)) .

-## todo:
-- push 优化
-- delete 优化